 At my heart, I am a dirty completionist.
 It doesn’t matter the task – a massive load of dishes, a boring play or film, alphabetising my bookshelves… Once I start it, I must finish.
 Even though I know, logically, that there’s no sense wasting my energy, money, or time on something that isn’t bringing some kind of reward, I fall into the trap of the sunk-loss fallacy every time (which is why I will never play the stock market).
 This presents an interesting dilemma when it comes to books.
-Once I pick one up, I feel compelled to finish it, even if I’m not enjoying it, even if it’s driving me up the wall.
+Once I pick one up, I feel compelled to finish it, even if I’m not enjoying it.
 I circle around and around this question: should you DNF a book?

 For the uninitiated, “DNF” stands for “did not finish”.
 It’s a common term in running and cycling (a race participant who “DNF”ed did not finish the course, usually due to injury), and I presume the bookish community has simply appropriated it for themselves.
 It’s common parlance in the Goodreads crowd, where you’ll often see it pop up in one-star reviews: “DNF at 100 pages, terrible book”.